What Is Madeira Sauce?

 Madeira sauce is a classic sauce in French cuisine named after the fortified wine from the island of Madeira.
 It is a rich and flavorful sauce typically served with beef, lamb, or game dishes.

-To make Madeira sauce, you will need a base of beef or veal stock, Madeira wine, a variety of seasonings, and aromatic ingredients.
-The sauce is typically made by reducing the Madeira wine over medium heat until it thickens and becomes syrupy.
+To make Madeira sauce, you need a base of beef or veal stock, Madeira wine, various seasonings, and aromatic ingredients.
+The sauce is typically reduced in Madeira wine over medium heat until it thickens and becomes syrupy.

 The beef or veal stock is added to the pan along with other ingredients, such as chopped shallots, minced garlic, or herbs.
 The sauce is then simmered until it has reduced and thickened to the desired consistency.